Litee/SolutionCop/README.md

 * Tool is using .NET 4.0

 ### TODO (rules in priority order)
-* Same package versions should be used across projects (support exceptions)
 * Forbid pre-release versions of packages (should be added to NuGetPackageVersions rule)
 * Unapproved build configurations
 * Binary within NuGet package is referenced directly without proper reference in packages.config